awaregroup/IIALab/labs/Lab03.md

 ## 3 - Explore Common Resources
 As part of this lab a set of common resources have been provisioned for all lab users to share.
-Return to your list of Resource Groups and click on the 'common' resource group.
+Return to your list of Resource groups and click on the 'common' Resource group.

 ![](./media/3_7.png)